Gageperrin/it-notes/it-topics/cissp.md

 IPsec depends on Internet Key Exchange (IKE) to generate the same session key at each end of the VPN.
 IPsec tunnels are established through a Security Association (SA), which defines attributes such as authentication and encryption algorithms, encryption keys, transport or tunnel modes, sequence numbers, and expiry.

 SSL/TLS provides secure client-to-server connections.
 SSL is considered obsolete and has been replaced by TLS.
 The latest SSL revision was 3.0, and TLS 1.3, released in 2018, is the most recent version of TLS.
+TLS is not an encryption algorithm but a framework in which other algorithms function.

 The DROWN attack is a major threat to SSLv2.

 SSL/TLS Handshake Protocol:
 1. The client sends a request to the server using supported algorithms.